avaframe/AvaFrame/docs/moduleAna1Tests.rst

 to visualize this solution and to compare it to the output from the DFA computational module.

-A workflow example is given in :py:func:`runSimilaritySol`, where the analytical solution is computed and avalanche simulations are performed and both results are then compared.
+A workflow example is given in :py:func:`runScripts/runSimilaritySol`, where the analytical solution is computed and avalanche simulations are performed and both results are then compared.
 The input data for this example can be found in ``data/avaSimilaritySol``.